embernet/sidekick/web_ui/public/sidekick_ai.md

   - Delete all messages in the chat
 - The chat history is saved in the Sidekick database
 - Click the book icon to open the AI knowledge library and add notes you want the AI to use as context in this chat

+### Chat Prompt Editor

+The prompt editor has a menu to access chat commands, a prompt library, diagrams and more.
+You can access this by clicking on the menu icon in the prompt editoror you can press "/" in an empty prompt.
+Clicking or pressing enter on a template will run it against the chat.
+Alt clicking or pressing right cursor on a template will place it in the prompt editor for you to edit.

+#### Prompts for methodologies and techniques

+- Clicking on the menu in the Prompt Editor, or pressing "/" in an empty prompt will open a menu of commands, tools, and templates
+  - Prompt Library (providing prompts or various methodologies and techniques)
+    - Exploration
+    - Analysis methods
+      - Balanced Scorecard
+      - Benefits Analysis
+      - Business Model Canvas
+      - Competitive Analysis
+      - Design Thinking
+      - Failure Mode Effects Analyusis (FMEA)
+      - Gap Analysis
+      - Kano Model Analysis
+      - Market Entry Strategy
+      - MoSCoW Prioritisation
+      - PEST Analysis
+      - Porters Five Forces
+      - Root Cause Analysiss
+      - SMART Goals
+      - Six Thinking Hats
+      - Stakeholder Analysis
+      - SWOT Analysis
+      - Value Chain Analysis
+      - VPEC-T Analysis
+      - Wardley Mapping
+      - What If Analysis
+      - Why-Why Analysis
+    - Creativity methods
+      - Ansoff Matrix
+      - SCAMPER
+      - Mind Mapping
+      - Brainwriting
+      - Six Thinking Hats
+      - Five Whys
+      - Storyboarding
+      - Analogical Thinking
+      - Attribute Listing
+      - TRIZ
+      - Random Input
+      - Forced Association
+      - Lotus Blossom
+      - Reverse Thinking
+      - Future Scenarios
+      - Provocation
+      - Role Storming
+      - Wishful Thinking
+      - Checklists
+      - Morphological Analysis
+      - Boundary Relaxation
+    - Insights

+#### Diagrams

+The diagram prompts instruct the AI to create mermaid markdown diagrams that Sidekick then renders.
+You can develop these diagrams further conversationally by saying how you want them modified.

+Diagrams include:

+- Flowchart
+- Mind Map
+- Use Case Diagram
+- Functional Decomposition Diagram
+- Sequence Diagram
+- Class Diagram
+- Perimeter Diagram
+- Entity Relationship Diagram
+- State Diagram
+- Timeline
+- Gantt Chart

+You can also use these as a basis for describing your own dirgam types within the limitations of what mermaid supports.

 ### Chat Tips, Questions and Answers